durgeshchaudhary1988/learning/Wealth.md

  - SIP
  - Lumpsum as and when there is drop in NAV to average out

-*Illustration: No fixed monthly gain*
+*Illustration: No fixed monthly gain, but @10% CAGR it is INR 10,000 monthly for INR 12,00,000*